Project Alpha (hoax): Steven Shaw and Michael Edwards

 When the establishment of the laboratory was announced, Mike Edwards, 18, and Steven Shaw, 17, now known as Banachek, both magicians, each contacted Randi independently with a plan.
 They proposed to use their skills to deceive the researchers with tricks during the first stages of the investigations.
 They were chosen as test subjects and the hoax began.

 The project had originally started with spoon bending, so the two quickly developed a way to accomplish this.
 Contrary to one of the caveats Randi noted in his letter, the test setup included not one, but many and various spoons, labeled with paper on a loop of string instead of any sort of permanent marking.
 When starting to bend a spoon, the two magicians would complain the labels were in the way and remove them.
 They would then simply switch the labels when putting them back and wait.
 The spoons were measured before and after the experiment, and since all sorts of spoons were used, simply switching the labels would produce different measurements, causing the scientist to believe that something paranormal had occurred.
 In other cases, they would drop one of the spoons in their lap and bend it below the table with one hand, while pretending to bend a spoon in their other hand, distracting the scientists.

 Because the studio was set up to allow people in front of the camera to see themselves on monitors, and the videotapes were available to be watched by anyone, the two used the video to critique their own performance.
 They would deliberately fail on their first attempt at a demonstration and then use the video to find out what was visible to the researchers and what was not.
 They would then modify their technique so it would not appear on video.
 Edwards found that one particular camera operator was on guard to capture any attempts at sleight of hand, so he picked the man to assist him in one experiment, and he was replaced by a less competent cameraman.
-This was also a breach of Randi's caveats; the test run should have been stopped at this point and recorded as a failure.
+This was also a breach of Randi's caveat of not letting subjects modify anything about the testing protocol; the test run should have been stopped at this point and recorded as a failure.